Survey of English Usage: History

 The Survey of English Usage was founded as the Survey of Spoken English at Durham University in 1959 by Randolph Quirk, moving with him to University College London in 1960.
 Many well-known linguists have spent time doing research at the Survey, including Bas Aarts, Valerie Adams, John Algeo, Dwight Bolinger, Noël Burton-Roberts, David Crystal, Derek Davy, Jan Firbas, Sidney Greenbaum, Liliane Haegeman, Robert Ilson, Ruth Kempson, Geoffrey Leech, Jan Rusiecki, Jan Svartvik, and Joe Taglicht.
 The current director is Bas Aarts.

+It was originally deposited in huge metal fireproof cabinets in two or three rooms in the Foster Court of UCL.

 The original Survey Corpus predated modern computing.
 It was recorded on reel-to-reel tapes, transcribed on paper, filed in filing cabinets, and indexed on paper cards.
 Transcriptions were annotated with a detailed prosodic and paralinguistic annotation developed by Crystal and Quirk (1964).
 Sets of paper cards were manually annotated for grammatical structures and filed, so, for example, all noun phrases could be found in the noun phrase filing cabinet in the Survey.
 Naturally, corpus searches required a visit to the Survey.

 This corpus is now known more widely as the London-Lund Corpus (LLC), as it was the responsibility of co-workers in Lund, Sweden, to computerise the corpus.
 Thirty-four of the spoken texts were published in book form as Svartvik and Quirk (1980), and the corpus was used as the basis for the famous book A Comprehensive Grammar of the English Language (Quirk et al. 1985).

 Current research

 Constructing corpora

 In 1988 Sidney Greenbaum proposed a new project, ICE, the International Corpus of English.
 ICE was to be an international project, carried out at research centres around the world, to compile corpora of English varieties where English was the first or second official language.
-ICE texts would contain spoken and written English in a balanced sample of one million words per component so that these samples could be compared in a wide varieties of ways.
+ICE texts would contain spoken and written English in a balanced sample of one million words per component so that these samples could be compared in a wide variety of ways.
 The ICE project continues around the world to the present day.

 ICE-GB, the British Component of ICE, was compiled at the Survey.
 ICE-GB was annotated to a very detailed level, including constructing a full grammatical analysis (parse) for every sentence in the corpus.
 The first release of ICE-GB took place in 1998.
 ICE-GB was distributed with software for searching and exploring the parsed corpus called ICECUP.
 Release 2 of ICE-GB has now been released and is available on CD.